solarkennedy/ops-principles/index.markdown

-Because we care deeply about what we build and we want to be able to take pride in our work, having delivered the best practical and pragmatic solution possible to any particular problem, that will continue to be the best solution throughout the entire lifecycle of the system.
+Because we care deeply about what we build and we want to be able to take pride in our work, having delivered the best practical and pragmatic solution possible to any particular problem, which will continue to be the best solution throughout the entire lifecycle of the system.

 We've found ourselves continually explaining not just why we're proposing a specific technical solution in favour of another,